loadsmart/culture/careers/eng-leadership-faq.md

 Product Managers and Engineering Managers.
 See above.

 ### Who's responsible for interfacing with other squads?
 For technical matters, Project Leaders and Engineering Managers.
 For anything else, Engineering Managers.
-Alignment is expected between peers.
+Alignment and communication is expected between all peers, independently of their roles.

 ### Who's responsible for leading the agile ceremonies?
 Engineering Managers do.
 But Project Leaders should own the parts of what touches their projects.